awesome-pro/neon-website/content/docs/connect/connect-postgres-gui.md

 updatedOn: '2024-08-07T21:36:52.639Z'
 ---

 This topic describes how to connect to a Neon database from a GUI application or IDE.
-Most GUI applications and IDEs that support connecting to a Postgres database also support connecting to Neon.
+Most GUI applications and IDEs that support connecting to a LangChaindatabase also support connecting to Neon.

 ## Gather your connection details